 Cruising and Gay Sauna in Edinburgh

-One place where Grinder and other gay hookup apps have really made a difference worldwide the closing of saunas and bathhouses.
+One place where Grindr and other gay hookup apps have really made a difference worldwide the closing of saunas and bathhouses.
 While continental Europe cities such as Berlin, Barcelona, and Paris have reversed the trend, the UK gay sauna scene is pretty dire as we also found out in Manchester and Brighton

 In Scotland, the bathhouse / gay sauna scene has been particularly hard hit and today if you want to explore the naughtier side of Edinburgh you should know there are only two gay saunas in Edinburgh – and both are pretty run-down!
 Cruising on Carlton Hill or the Old Carlton Burial Ground was previous popular but is really not recommended now with police patrols and wide-spread CCTV surveillance.